 Azure Virtual Desktop (AVD) is a Platform-as-a-Service (PaaS) to provide access to Windows 10 and Windows 11 desktops and applications virtually anywhere.
 It’s a solution hosted by Microsoft, which makes it secure by design, even though there is a lot of responsibility on the customer to ensure services are secure.
-In this article, I will explain how to secure Azure Virtual Desktop by focusing on Identity Access Management (IAM), which can be achieved using Azure Active Directory Conditional Access policies.
+In this article, I will explain how to secure Azure Virtual Desktop by focusing on Identity Access Management (IAM), which can be achieved using Microsoft Entra ID Conditional Access policies.
+When considering virtual desktop security, AVD offers robust configurations.

 In a traditional virtual desktop infrastructure (VDI) environment, for example, Windows Server Remote Desktop Services (RDS), which is hosted on-premises, ensuring that the RD Gateway and RD Broker services are secure can be challenging.
 And it requires additional infrastructure and configuration.

 With Azure Virtual Desktop, this is all taken care of, which makes it secure by design.
+Virtual desktop security is enhanced with Microsoft’s in-built capabilities.
 However, the following table shows the security services within AVD that are still the responsibility of the customer:

 Security Service | Responsibility |